The last remaining controls that council had over Atlantic City, are no more. City totally taken over by the State of New Jersey.

 “The State of New Jersey has exerted their power for full takeover at this time,” proclaims Atlantic City Councilman, Marty Small.

-Observers noted that council president Small was not always precise in how he explained how little power he and council truly wielded.
-Small reduced the number of public council meetings from 2 to 1 recently.
-Few understood that the real power was with the CRDA and the DCA, not council.
+Observers note that Council President Small reduced the number of public council meetings from 2 to 1.
+The real power is now with CRDA and DCA, not City Council.

 State of NJ downplaying major embarrassments to Democratic Party of Atlantic City and Atlantic County.